Artesunate: Contraindications

 Artesunate is typically a well tolerated medicine.
 Known contraindications include a previous severe allergic reaction to artesunate.

 Drugs that should be avoided while on artesunate are the drugs that inhibit the liver enzyme CYP2A6.
 These drugs include amiodarone, desipramine, isoniazid, ketoconazole, letrozole, methoxsalen and tranylcypromine.

 Mechanisms of action

 The mechanisms of action of artesunate remains unclear and debatable.
 Artesunate is a prodrug that is rapidly converted to its active form dihydroartemisinin (DHA).
 This process involves hydrolysis of the 4-carbon ester group via plasma esterase enzyme.
 It is hypothesized that the cleavage of endoperoxide bridge in the pharmacophore of DHA generates reactive oxygen species (ROS), which increases oxidative stress and causes malarial protein damage via alkylation.
 In addition, Artesunate potently inhibits the essential Plasmodium falciparum exported protein 1 (EXP1), a membrane glutathione S-transferase.
 As a result, the amount of glutathione in the parasite is reduced.

 In 2016, artemisinin has been shown to bind to a large number targets, suggesting that it acts in a promiscuous manner.
 There is evidence suggesting DHA inhibition of calcium-dependent ATPase on endoplasmic membrane, which disrupts protein folding of parasites.

+It has also been reported to target tubulin, favorizing its polymerization.